 Chiropractic Care Hip Labral Tear Treatment

-Sacroiliac joint dysfunction is known to cause low back pain, but diagnosing can be hard for some doctors.
+Sacroiliac joint dysfunction is known to cause low back pain, but diagnosing it can be hard for some doctors.
 Especially those that do not have a great deal of experience in sacroiliac joint pain.
-However, chiropractors specialize in this area as the SI joint is an important part of the musculoskeletal system.
+However, chiropractors specialize in this area as the SI joint is an important musculoskeletal system part.